Georgia House voted to reject Senate Bill 233, The Georgia Promise Scholarship Act

 Will Promise Scholarships help low-income families?

 Yes.
-Programs like the Promise Scholarship are one of the most equitable education opportunities out there.
+Programs like the Promise Scholarship are some of the most equitable education pathways for students.
 They give low-income families more opportunity to access schooling options that are often only available to families with greater financial resources.

 No. There are no provisions in the proposed law that would prevent homeschooling families from continuing down that education path.

 In fact, Georgia’s Promise Scholarship could make homeschooling an even more feasible option.
-Eligible families could use the funds to pay for curriculum, courses, tutoring, or other education resources needed to homeschool.
+Eligible families can use the funds to pay for curriculums, courses, tutoring, or other education resources needed to homeschool.

 Nelson Mullins – Gold Dome Report – Legislative Day 36